zeldaret/af/docs/working_with_splat.md

 If you know the proper type for this data, you can define it as that and split the hexadecimal numbers accordingly.

 Once you have copied over all the data, edit `boot.yaml` or `code.yaml` depending on your file. you want to change your file's `data` definition to `.data` so splat will no longer extract it.
-Save the file, and run `make extract -j` and `make -j`.
+Save the file, and run `make extract` and `make`.
 We're checking to see if the rom matches after building.
 If it doesn't, it's likely that something about the data you imported is incorrect. `python3 tools/first_diff.py` and `vbindiff` can be helpful for diagnosing problems.

 Importing bss is similar.
 Declare the bss variable in your C file, in the yaml change `bss` to `.bss`, and extract and build again to make sure the rom matches.
 With bss you have to make sure it gets ordered correctly, and unfortunately some files can be uncooperative.
 Sometimes hacks are required, like using `prevent_bss_reordering.h`.